KRTirtho/spotube/README.md

 ### AppImage:
    Download the [Spotube-linux-x86_64.AppImage](https://github.com/KRTirtho/spotube/releases/download/v1.2.0/Spotube-linux-x86_64.AppImage) file & double click to run it.
 AppImages require [appimage-launcher](https://github.com/TheAssassin/AppImageLauncher) to be installed

+## Mac OS
+Download the [Mac OS Disk Image (.dmg) file](https://github.com/KRTirtho/spotube/releases/download/v1.1.0/Spotube-macos-x86_64.dmg) from the release & follow along the setup wizard

-**I'll/try to upload the package binaries to linux debian/arch/ubuntu/snap/flatpack/redhat/chocolatey stores or software centers or repositories**
+**I'll/try to upload the package binaries to linux debian/arch/ubuntu/snap/flatpack/redhat/chocolatey/homebrew stores or software centers or repositories**
 # Configuration

 There are some configurations that needs to be done to start using this software